Extra 30% off on our On-Site Job-Focused US Pathway Program

 Both BE and B.Tech graduates have numerous job opportunities across industries:

-- B.Tech Graduates: Positions in IT, software development, data analysis, and core engineering fields.
+B.Tech Graduates: Positions in IT, software development, data analyst, and core engineering fields.

 With either degree, you can also pursue higher studies such as M.Tech, MBA, or specialized certifications to further enhance your career prospects.